Washing Machine Descaling Reminder Planner

 - Laundry loads per week (L) — how often you typically run your washing machine.

 Under moderate conditions, many households benefit from descaling about every six months.
-However, very hard water or heavy usage can make this interval too long, while soft water and light use may allow a longer gap.
-The calculator adjusts a baseline interval of six months using your inputs.
+However, very hard water or heavy usage can make that interval too long, while soft water and light use may allow a longer gap.
+The calculator adjusts a six-month starting point with a simple rule so the result stays easy to interpret.

 Descaling interval formula